csainty/csainty.github.io/_posts/2011-11-29-tutorial-nancy-mongodb-appharbor.md

 ```

-Note the Attribute on the Id field, this tells the MongoDb driver which field is the Id and how to generate an Id for that field.
-There are many different options for Id generation, we are using one of the string methods.
+Note the Attribute on the `Id` field, this tells the MongoDb driver which field is the id and how to generate an id for that field.
+There are many different options for id generation, we are using one of the string methods.

-Now we are going to need a bootstrapper (CustomBootstrapper.cs) to configure Nancy and our Dependency Injection.
+Now we are going to need a bootstrapper `CustomBootstrapper.cs` to configure Nancy and our Dependency Injection.

 ```csharp